jatinguglani/Attendance-manager/README.md

 # Attendence_manager
-A python GUI app for student's attendence management
+A python GUI app for student's attendence management using Tkinter and SQLite